watched Travis Pastrana in his Subaru

 around the track (like qualifying), whereas Rallycross is set up like a

 stage rally.
-Each lap is a separate stage, and each stage counts
+Each lap is a separate stage, and each stage

 toward your total and final time.